 To install it, as usual just say

-and you are done if your alternatives define python 2.5 or 2.6 as the default.
-If you want to use phyghtmap with python 2.7, you have to copy the needed modules manually to the corresponding dist-packages directory:
+and you are done if your alternatives define python 2.6 or 2.7 as the default.
+If you want to use a version of phyghtmap older than 1.46 with python 2.7, you have to copy the needed modules manually to the corresponding dist-packages directory:

 sudo cp -R /usr/lib/python2.6/dist-packages/phyghtmap* /usr/lib/python2.7/dist-packages/